hackle/blogger/src/raw/dont-pattern-match-just-pass-function.md

 No more null check!
 We just need to pass a function (and a default value `0`) to `UseString`, because there is guarantee from `UseString` that the `onValid` function will always act on a valid string, and in the case that the string is null, `onNull` will be returned.

 ## summary
 Very simple trick inspired by Erik Meijer's "hatred" towards pattern matching.
 In languages with support for exhaustive pattern matching, this may only be a choice of programming style, as either way we can get strong confidence.
-However, in main-stream imperative languages like C#, this pattern can be very handy as it saves us the pain of null checks, or worse, the pain of forgetting to do so.
+However, in languages without such support like C#, this pattern can be very handy as it saves us the pain of null checks, or worse, the pain of forgetting to do so.

-There are options to make this pattern more generic so we don't need to make `UseCustomer`, `UseProduct` etc etc.
+There are options to make this pattern more generic so we don't need to make `UseCustomer`, `UseProduct` `UseXYZ` etc etc.

-It's also possible to make this more fluent with extension methods.
+It's also possible to make this more fluent, such as with extension methods.

-Of course one naturally runs into the problem of `void` not being a real type - but I'll leave all these to you to explore.
+Of course one can naturally runs into the problem of `void` not being a real type - but I'll leave all these to you to explore.

 Have fun hacking!